dawnli139/Github-work-in-VScode/README.md

 (When you add file to your repository and you can use the "git add ." command.)

-# Then you can during basic operate of Github in VScode.
+# Then you can during basic operate of Github in VScode and.